 Most Kenai Riverside Lodge guests are picked up in Anchorage, so you're taken care of from beginning to end—all of the guides are specialists in their field.
 When you arrive, you can tour the lodge before enjoying a welcome dinner, and your coordinator will stop by to let you know the details of available lodge activities.
 Lots of people add a day float trip to your stay – either the Kenai River Scenic Float Trip, or the Kenai River Canyon Full Day Raft Trip.

 In addition to the Kenai Riverside Lodge, Alaska Wildland Adventures owns and operates two other wilderness lodges on the Kenai Peninsula.
 Check out Kenai Backcountry lodge, a remote boat-in only lodge located on the glacier-carved Skilak Lake; and Kenai Fjords Glacier Lodge, an exclusive seacoast paradise.
-If one lodge is not enough, take part in one of Alaska Wildland Adventure's Guided Journeys, or choose a two or three lodge combination package and experience all AWA has to offer.
+If one lodge is not enough, take part in one of Alaska Wildland Adventures' all-inclusive Adventures, or choose a two or three lodge combination package and experience all AWA has to offer.

 Transfers: Round trip transportation available to and from Anchorage (call for details), and for those combining a stay at the Kenai Fjords Glacier Lodge, return to Anchorage via the Alaska Railroad is available.

 Prices & Dates

 |Rates||Alaska Lodge Packages // 3 days/ 2 nights | $1295 adult, $1185 child | All-Inclusive|

 |4 days/ 3 nights | $1925 adult, $1725 child | All-Inclusive|